alert icon

 CO2 (ultimate goal)

-Fact: Carbon capture technology offers a way to sequester carbon and permanently store it (or use it) for industrial purposes.
+Hydrogen Fuel Fact: Carbon capture technology offers a way to sequester carbon created by hydrogen production and permanently store it (or use it) for industrial purposes.

-Fact: Government efforts, such as the DOE's Earthshots program, are anticipated to support and promote long-term growth.
+Hydrogen Fuel Fact: Government efforts are anticipated to support and promote long-term growth of the hydrogen fueling economy.

-U.S. Department of Energy's Hydrogen Energy Earthshot logoHydrogen has the potential to reshape the transportation economy as we know it.
-As sustainability continues to grow as a global priority, hydrogen is the most viable energy solution available for transportation use.
-The keys to its continued adoption are safe, reliable hydrogen vehicle and refueling systems that OEMs and other stakeholders can rely on now and depend on for the years to come.
+There are key advantages to hydrogen energy compared to other fuel sources, and hydrogen has the potential to reshape the transportation economy as we know it.
+As sustainability continues to grow as a global priority, hydrogen is the most viable, clean energy solution available for transportation use.
+The keys to its continued adoption are safe, reliable hydrogen vehicles and refueling systems that OEMs and other stakeholders can rely on now and depend on for years to come.

 Refueling a hydrogen vehicle